kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/02-signin/02-signin-mutation-client.md

-# Implement Signin Mutation on Client
+# Implement Signin Mutation on client
 `queries/index.js`

 * Copy graphiql code you were using and paste into `index.js`